English (United States)

 Supporting Cast (World-Building Characters)

-Names that strengthen the social groundwork of the story, its security dimension, and the tone of everyday life.
+Names that strengthen the story's social foundation, security dimension, and everyday-life tone.

-• Walter & Joe: Characters showing the tension on the security/police line and the state's reflex.
+• Walter & Joe: Characters on the security/police line, showing field tension and the state's reflex.

-• Dr. Mendez, Klaus Reinhardt: Names that carry the "institution language," conflicts of interest, and the medical-industry tension in the BioCure axis.
+• Dr. Mendez, Klaus Reinhardt: Names in the BioCure axis that carry “institutional language,” conflicts of interest, and the tension between medicine and industry.

-• Siobhan O’Connor: A character making the cultural reflections of Weird identity visible through the public figure/performance area.
+• Siobhan O’Connor: A character who makes the cultural reflections of the Weird identity visible through the public figure/performance arena.

-• Ezekiel, Divine Watchers line: Figures representing how religious/radical language grows social polarization.
+• Ezekiel, the Divine Watchers line: Figures representing how religious/radical language deepens social polarization.

-• Michael, Emily Porter, Friedrich: A character line fueling tension through the quest for knowledge, lost connections, and clues extending to the "bigger picture."
+• Michael, Emily Porter, Friedrich: A character line that feeds tension through the search for information, missing connections, and clues leading to the “big picture.”

-• Feraye: A brief but very impactful side character; the ‘conscience of the street.’
+• Feraye: A brief but very impactful supporting character; the ‘conscience of the street’.

-These characters are positioned on two major axes:
+These characters are positioned along two major axes:

-• Power, Law, and Narrative Management (Ethan, Anastasia, General, Benjamin, Dimitry)
+• Power, law, and narrative control (Ethan, Anastasia, General, Benjamin, Dimitry)

-The pace of the novel rises with the constant friction of these two axes.
+The novel's pace rises from the constant friction between these two axes.